MartinHelmut/number-generator/README.md

 ## Usage

 This small library contains two methods, the random number generator called *Alea* and a number hash generator named *MurmurHash2*.
-The *Alea* implementation is originally from Johannes Baagøe and ported to [TypeScript][ts] from me.
+The *Alea* implementation is originally from Johannes Baagøe.
 Johannes Baagøe site is offline but here is a [Web Archive Link][wal].

-You can read more about the hash function *MurmurHash2* [here][mur].
+More about the hash function *MurmurHash2* can be found [here][mur].

 ### Install